VictorTJiang/Victor_BlueStampPortfolio/index.md

 ```

 ## What I Learned
-I learned about soldering and how electricity worked.
-I used this information to complete my starter project, as well as wire my robot car.
-I learned about how this all connected to Arduinos and motors, and helped me implement and code multiple different parts to end up with a functioning robot.
-Most importantly, I learned valuable lessons on problem solving through debugging issues with my car.
-I learned that you should always check for basic mistakes after spending 4 hours trying to fix an error caused by a typo, and that getting frustrated does not do anything to help you fix your problems.
+This camp was a sharp learning curve for me.
+I learned about the basics of electrical engineering during the starter project, including soldering and circuitry.
+This knowledge helped me to advance to my main project of the self-driving car.
+I learned how the various components, such as the ultrasonic sensors and IR sensors, worked with one another, as well as how to implement Arduino code.
+Most importantly, I learned valuable lessons on problem solving skills.
+I learned to systematically isolate and examine each component, as well as how to debug my code by looking for simple typos and logic errors.

 <!-- For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone